Oghma-Infinium/Vagabond/Documentation/CONFIG.md

    > DLAA and DLSS **cannot** be used together.
 Do not enable this if you're using Puredark's Patreon DLSS mod.

-- ~~**Enable Base Game AA**: Enable this mod if you can't use DLAA or DLSS.~~
+- **Enable ENB AA**: Enable this mod if you can't use DLAA or DLSS.
-  - Does not work currently.
-Instead change bUseTAA=0 to bUseTAA=1 in profiles/Vagabond/Skyrimperfs.ini if using AMD card.
+  - You can also change bUseTAA=0 to bUseTAA=1 in profiles/Vagabond/Skyrimperfs.ini for even less grainy image.

 - **Equipment UI Preset for 1080p**: UI preset for 1080p users.
 Enable this if you use a 1080p monitor.

-- **Skyrim Priority (CPU affinity)**: To adjust CPU affinity for your setup, click the `Puzzle Piece` button at the top of MO2 and select `Set CPU Affinity`.
+- **CPU affinity**: To adjust CPU affinity for your setup, click the `Puzzle Piece` button at the top of MO2 and select `Set CPU Affinity`.
 Example of the options you need to press are provided [here](https://raw.githubusercontent.com/Oghma-Infinium/Vagabond/main/images/cpu%20affinity%20example.png).
+  > May give small performance improvement.

 ## In-Game MCM options